 Call ahead to your healthcare provider if you have a fever, cough and difficulty breathing.

 Be sure to tell the person you speak to if you have had contact with someone who has been diagnosed with COVID-19 or if you live in or have recently traveled to an area with ongoing spread.

 If necessary, your healthcare provider will work with your public health department and CDC to determine if you need to be tested for COVID-19.

 What should faculty and staff do if they believe a student is exhibiting symptoms of Covid-19?

 We encourage students to stay home if they’re not well.
-At this time, faculty need to be flexible about deadlines and attendance expectations when it comes to absences due to health.
+At this time, faculty are being flexible about deadlines and attendance expectations when it comes to absences due to health.